Forehead Lift/ Brow Lift

 The Brow Lift Procedure

 If your issue is droopy or heavy eyebrows, a deep furrowed brow, a sad look or a tense, angry look that doesn’t go away, forehead lift may help.
 The forehead lift is performed with either an incision behind the hairline or endoscopically using several small incisions strategically placed behind the hairline.
 Both methods elevate your forehead and eyebrows, smoothing forehead wrinkles and frown lines.
 The result will be a relaxed and refreshed, natural appearance with a smoother forehead.
 The endoscopic technique is less effective for people with many deep forehead wrinkles, excessively droopy eyebrows, and/or excessively high foreheads.
 As an experienced facial plastic surgeon, Dr. Eugenie Brunner will help you decide which technique is best for you.
-The brow lift procedure is often combined with other operations such as blepharoplasty and facelifts to improve the look of the eyes and other areas of the face.
+The brow lift procedure is often combined with other operations such as blepharoplasty and facelift surgery to improve the look of the eyes and other areas of the face.

 A forehead lift or brow lift usually takes an hour and a half.
 It can be performed under twilight sleep or general anesthesia, and you can go home several hours after your procedure.
 There is usually some mild swelling and bruising around the eyes that dissipates quickly.
 Healing occurs quickly in this area and the incisions are well camouflaged by your hair.